Aluminum — and aluminum extrusion — is playing a major role in lessening the impact of growth and industrial development on our environment:

 - By reducing emissions and other undesirable byproducts of the production process.

-AEC is currently developing an Environmental Product Declaration covering aluminum extrusion produced in the U.S. and Canada.
-Expected to be available later in 2016, this will be the most comprehensive assessment of extrusion’s environmental footprint.
-In addition to the input required to produce two EPDs – one for thermally improved extrusion and one for unimproved product – the data being collected will provide important information on recycled content as well as finishing mix and characteristics.
+AEC has released a set of Environmental Product Declarations covering aluminum extrusion produced in the U.S. and Canada.
+The EPD and resulting Lifecycle analysis is the most comprehensive assessment of extrusion’s environmental footprint ever provided.
+In addition to the input required to produce two EPDs – one for thermally improved extrusion and one for unimproved product – the data collected provides important information on recycled content as well as finishing mix and characteristics.
+Review the EPDs here.

 Did You Know?